rineliniguezsosa/Cloud-DevOps/Linuxintro/README.md

 **Disadvantages**
 - Additional steps in setting up the system, more complicated.

+**SWAP**

+**swap files and partitions**: Swap space in Linux is used when the amount of physical memory (RAM) is full.
+If the system needs more memory resources and the RAM is full, inactive pages in memory are moved to the swap space

+**Swappiness**: Swappiness is a Linux kernel parameter that controls the relative weight given to swapping out of runtime memory, as opposed to dropping pages from the system page cache, whenever a memory allocation request cannot be met from "free" memory

 **Disk Quotas**: Disk space can be restricted by implementing disk quotas which alert a system administrator before a user consumes too much disk space or a partition becomes full